 The term fixed rate mortgage refers to the payment amount that is made each month on the principal and interest and is paid to a lender.
 It is a type of loan that was created by the Federal Housing Administration to provide borrowers with a steady payment over the course of the loan.

-Fixed rate mortgages, or FRMs, are the mortgage of choice for most first-time homebuyers.
-The main reason for their popularity is that they have the lowest risk of the various types of mortgages.
 Your payment of principal and interest will not change over the years.
 However, if you escrow for taxes and insurance, you might find that your payments adjust to cover those cost changes and that could result in some increase in monthly payments.

-While fixed-rate mortgages are more common, especially since the mortgage crisis, they are more expensive than adjustable rate mortgages.
+While fixed rate mortgages are more common, especially since the mortgage crisis, they are more expensive than adjustable rate mortgages.
 The main reason for that is the fact that the lender needs to make sure they are protected from huge interest rate swings in the market.
 For that reason the interest rates tend to be higher.

 Although it really depends on the length of time you plan to be in the home you are buying, a fixed rate mortgage usually is the best choice to hedge against interest rate fluctuations in the long run.

 To qualify for a fixed rate mortgage, a borrower has to contact a lender that offers fixed rate mortgage home loans.
 Just like other home loans, the borrowers credit score, employment history, monthly income, monthly debts and credit history will be checked.

 Contact Meridian Mortgage if you would like to apply for a fixed rate mortgage loan.